freerasmea/freerasmea.github.io/_posts/2015-09-02-all-out-for-cincinnati.md

 ---
 published: true
 category: events
-excerpt: "Come to Cincinnati on the morning of October 14th for a rally in front of the courthouse and filling the courthouse afterwards as Rasmea's defense and the prosecution each present their oral arguments to a three judge panel."
+excerpt: "Come to Cincinnati on the morning of October 14th for a rally in front of the courthouse and filling the courthouse afterwards as Rasmea's defense and the prosecution each present their oral arguments to a three-judge panel."
 location: "Cincinnati, OH"
 date: "October 14, 2015"
 ---

 ## All out for Cincinnati to support Rasmea at her appeal Wednesday, October 14, 2015!